zi-codes/gilded-rose/README.md

 # Gilded Rose Kata

-My first python project - my job was to refactor legacy code.
+My first python project - my job was to refactor [this legacy code](https://github.com/emilybache/GildedRose-Refactoring-Kata).
 Tested with unittest to ensure all functionality remained the same.

 ## OOD principles / Methodologies